 Trinity Western University is a very diverse community that welcomes students from around the world.
 We are excited that you are interested in Trinity Western as you look to further your education!
 On this page you will find information that is specific to you as an international applicant to our graduate programs.

 All international students (from outside Canada and the US) are required to pay a non-refundable $150 application fee.
 This fee covers the cost of processing your application and preparing it for evaluation.
-You can pay this fee by cheque, bank draft, credit card or Flywire.
+You can pay this fee by cheque, bank draft or credit card.

 If you choose to fill out a paper application there is an additional $40 processing fee (so the total fee for applying will be $190).